 Cetaphil Gentle Skin Cleansing Cloths

 Elle Magazine recommends Cetaphil’s Gentle Skin Cleansing Cloths as an essential beauty product.
-For one, they’re very handy since they are pre-moistened towelettes that you can use without having to rinse afterward.
+It’s all too easy to see why.
+For one thing, they’re very handy since they are pre-moistened towelettes that you can use without having to rinse afterward (No rinsing!
+Think of how much time you’ll save every day!).
 Another reason is that Cetaphil’s products are almost always safe for people with skin problems like eczema and acne.

 Neutrogena Makeup Remover Cleansing Towelettes

 Neutrogena is another trusted name in skin care in part because they have their products tested by dermatologists and ophthalmologists.
 At the time of writing, their Makeup Remover Cleansing Towelettes are the #1 best seller in eye makeup removers on Amazon.
 There’s a reason why these towelettes sell out everywhere: they work!
 They work oh-so well.

 Like the disposable cloths made by Cetaphil, you use one and then dispose of it afterward.
 There’s no need to rinse your skin.
 If you wear contacts, Neutrogena says the chemical formulation won’t bother your eyes.
 It will only bother the make up on your face.